dhelonious/BuildersWands/README.md

-This plugin provides a collection of tools, which make building more effective or specialiced.
+This plugin provides a collection of tools, which make building more effective or specialized.
 The latter is useful when the client uses a resource pack, e.g. Conquest.

 # General Commands #